russellgordon/ics4u-2023-24/src/site/notes/All Prior Classes.md

 	-  Complete this activity to review the implementation of a simple user interface using SwiftUI.

 ###### Things to do before our next class
-- [ ] Work on your implementation of the generative art algorithm.
+- [ ] Spent time on tasks as needed to demonstrate your understanding of tasks we have recently looked at:
+	- sorting algorithms (operations with lists of data)
+	- generative art (working with control structures)
+	- Magic 8 Ball (building interfaces and using lists in SwiftUI)

 </div></div>